Photos by Richard Smith, Stadium Journey

 The town of College Park is located directly south of the campus along U.S. Route 1.
 RJ Bentley’s Filling Station, Potbelly Sandwich Works, Jimmy John’s, Ledo Pizza, and Five Guys are all good options in this “downtown” area.
 Looney’s Pub and Bobby’s Burger Palace are two other great options, and are located in The Varsity building (8150 Baltimore Ave) north of the downtown area, and may be even closer to the stadium if walking.

 The University of Maryland is not far from the Washington Beltway.
 But it is just far enough away that getting to the stadium is not too easy, either.
-U.S. 1 and University Boulevard are full of traffic lights, and will be very full of traffic.
+U.S. 1 and University Boulevard are full of traffic lights, and will be very full of traffic, even on non-game days.

-If travelling to the game via the Washington Metro, get off at the College Park Station and take the shuttle directly to campus.
+If travelling to the game via the Washington Metro, get off at the College Park Station and take the shuttle directly to the campus.
+Head towards Xfinity Center as the stadium is close to that.

 There is no charge for University of Maryland softball games so the return on investment is quite good.